 Oftentimes our clients ask why their babies show sleepy cues far before the wake window is over.
 Many parents end up putting their babies down early, only to result in another dreaded catnap.
 Remember that without enough sleep pressure, it is unlikely that multiple sleep cycles will be linked together!
 Don’t fall into the same trap.

 Adults yawn throughout the day, but it doesn’t mean we’re ready to hit the hay immediately each time it happens.
 To help your baby make it through their wake window, we recommend sunlight, fresh air, active play, and natural sugar (like fruit).
 These ideas are just a few that we offer to our clients who are attempting to grow their little one’s wake window.

 Where Should We Start?

-If you are feeling lost in finding the a wake time starting place for your infant, you aren’t alone.
+If you are feeling lost trying to find a wake window starting place for your infant, you aren’t alone.